-Cons applic 7.
-W Learr ubmit your application via Grants.gov sult our Grants.gov guidelines to ensure we will receive your cation, complete and on-time.
-Read more .
-That happens next?
-In how applications are reviewed and when grant announcements are a.
-Read more .
+6. Submit your application via Grants.gov Consult our Grants.gov guidelines to ensure we will receive your application, complete and on-time.
+Read more.
+7. What happens next?
+Learn how applications are reviewed and when grant announcements are made.
+Read more.
 Grant Applicants Grant Reviewers Grant Recipients State Programs Research Resources News About Us Web 2.0 Grant Search Contact Us Privacy/Terms of Use Open FOIA Get Plug-Ins Accessibility related IMLS regulations (see 45 C.F.R.
 Chapter XI and 2 C.F.R.
 Chapter XXXI).
 These assurances are given in connection with any and all financial assistance from IMLS after the date this form is signed, but may include payments after this date for financial assistance approved prior to this date.
 These assurances shall obligate the applicant for the period during which the federal financial assistance is extended.
 The applicant recognizes and agrees that any such assistance will be extended in reliance on the representations and agreements made in these assurances, and that the United States Government has the right to seek judicial enforcement of these assurances, which are binding on the applicant, its successors, transferees, and assignees, and on the authorized official whose signature appears on the application form.